Worker's Compensation

 Your treating physician must authorize your return to work and provide a written return to work status report.
 A copy must be provided to your supervisor, and to RMS.
 Your return to work may be with modified, restricted, or full duties, as directed by your physician.

-If an employee is off work for seven or fewer calendar days for a work related injury, workers' compensation benefits for lost time are not applicable.
+If an employee is off work for seven or fewer calendar days for a work-related injury, workers' compensation benefits for lost time are not applicable.
 Work absence must be reported in accordance with U of A policies for time reporting.
+The employee may use available sick/vacation leave for the first seven days.